aws-samples/awsome-distributed-training/3.test_cases/torchtune/slurm/README.md

 cd /fsx/${USER}/awsome-distributed-training/3.test_cases/torchtune/slurm
 ```

+For demonstration purposes, we will proceed with `USER=ubuntu`.

-Then clone `torchtune` repository:
+Following that, clone the torchtune repository:

 ```bash
 git clone https://github.com/pytorch/torchtune.git torchtune
 ```

-The remaining contents use `USER=ubuntu` for the sake of illustration.

-### Configure environment variables

-Run `configure-env-vars.sh` to create `.env` file.
-This file will be sourced by all the subsequent job files:
+### Setting Up Environment Variables

+Initiate the configuration of your environment by executing the `configure-env-vars.sh` script.
+This action generates a `.env` file, which is crucial for defining the environment variables needed by all subsequent job files:

 ```bash
 bash configure-env-vars.sh
 ```

-The script will prompt you to input `WANDB_API_KEY` and `HF_KEY`:
+During this setup, you'll be prompted to provide your `WANDB_API_KEY` and `HF_KEY`.
+These keys are essential for integrating with the Weights & Biases and Hugging Face platforms, respectively:

 ```bash
 Setting up environment variables